Impact

 Risk and Exploitability

 The flaw is a classic buffer overflow (CWE‑787).
 Exploitation requires that an attacker can supply a statement with more than nine binders to the preparse routine, which is likely possible in applications that accept user input.
-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, so there is no public evidence of exploitation yet.
-However, the nature of the heap overwrite suggests the potential impact is high, and the lack of a defined CVSS score in the record calls for cautious assessment and prompt remediation.
+The EPSS score is < 1% and the vulnerability is not listed in the CISA KEV catalog, so there is no public evidence of exploitation yet.
+The CVSS score of 9.8 indicates a high severity, and the heap overwrite suggests potential impact is high, warranting prompt remediation.

 OpenCVE Enrichment